The Truth About Cholesterol

 Lecithin

-Lecithin is a group of health promoting fatty substances, which in addition to improving mental functioning, treating gallstones, and even helping with MS, reduce the absorption of dietary cholesterol from the bowels and help to lower cholesterol levels.
+Lecithin is a group of health promoting fatty substances, which in addition to improving mental functioning, treating gallstones, and even helping with MS, reduce the absorption of dietary lipid balance from the bowels and help to lower lipid balance levels.